 Congratulations to the first graduates of Computational Biomedicine

-Five Danes, two Poles and one Greek are the first graduates who can call themselves Master of Computational Biomedicine from SDU.
+Five Danes, two Poles and one Greek are the first graduates who can call themselves Master of Science in Computational Biomedicine from SDU.
 Several of them already have jobs.

 Two years ago, the first master's students started on SDU's new study programme Computational Biomedicine, which is anchored in the Faculty of Science.

-As the study programme's name suggests, the focus is on combining the analysis of data with biomedical research - an area which according to programme manager Professor Ole Nørregaard Jensen is in great demand from hospitals, universities and businesses.
+As the study programme's name suggests, the focus is on combining the analysis of data with biomedical research - an area which is in great demand from hospitals, universities and businesses, according to programme manager, Professor Ole Nørregaard Jensen.

 - At present, 50% of biomedical and biochemical research takes place in laboratories, and 50% in front of a computer, so there is a real need for people who have both a feel for biological experiments and can handle the large data sets the experiments provide, he says.